wazo-platform/wazo-doc/source/administration/switchboard/configuration.rst

-The above documentation can be used for multiple switchboards on the same Wazo by replacing the *__switchboard* and *__switchboard_hold* queues name and configuring the operators XiVO client accordingly in the :menuselection:`XiVO Client --> Configure --> Functions --> Switchboard` window.
+The above documentation can be used for multiple switchboards on the same Wazo by replacing the *__switchboard* and *__switchboard_hold* queues name and configuring the operators Wazo Client accordingly in the :menuselection:`Wazo Client --> Configure --> Functions --> Switchboard` window.

 .. figure:: images/multi_switchboard.png